someobserver/recurgence/README.md

 - How systems reorganize at higher levels of abstraction
 - How coherence re-emerges at scale
-- How recursive awareness is a matter of survival
+- Why recursive awareness is a matter of survival

 ## Where to Start

 Recursive systems don't follow instructions.
 They follow *you.*

+However,

 ### Fork This (Seriously)